prane-eth/Crypto_price_alerts/README.md

 At any request, we find the email address using the access token.

+Access token is md5 hash of (emailID + timestamp).
+Timestamp is taken at the time of creation.

 ### How the code notifies using active alerts:
 When an alert is created, it compares the target price with the current price.
 It will decide whether the user wants to be notified about an increase or decrease in the price.